New Year Offers New Opportunities To Keep Your Workforce Healthy

 Arizona also provides state tax credits to small businesses that decide to offer health coverage to their employees if they did not do so previously.
 The Arizona Health Insurance Premium Tax Credit is actually a tax credit received by a health insurance company that enrolls a new, qualified small business in a group plan.
 But the enrolling insurer passes that credit on to the insured small business in the form of reduced premiums.

 For More Information, Read: Group Health Insurance Tax Benefits For a Business in Arizona

-Anderson Insurance Services: Answering Group Health Insurance Broker FAQs From Arizona Companies For Over 30 Years
+Southwest Health Insurance Experts: Answering Group Health Insurance Broker FAQs From Arizona Companies For Over 30 Years

-If you are considering obtaining group health insurance coverage for your employees, your first step should be to discuss your options with Anderson Insurance Services, an experienced Arizona group and individual health insurance broker.
+If you are considering obtaining group health insurance coverage for your employees, your first step should be to discuss your options with Southwest Health Insurance Experts, an experienced Arizona group and individual health insurance broker.
 We have over 30 years of experience servicing the health insurance needs of companies in Scottsdale and throughout Arizona.
 We are committed to answering your questions, addressing your concerns, and providing solutions that can keep you and your workforce safe and healthy during these challenging times.